Republic of the Marshall Islands

 Australia was the second country, after the US, to establish diplomatic relations with RMI (in 1987).
 Australia and RMI enjoy a close bilateral relationship based on shared regional interests.
 The Australian Embassy in Pohnpei, the Federated States of Micronesia is responsible for Australian affairs in RMI.

-Australia's bilateral aid program in RMI focusses on securing water supply and sanitation services on Ebeye Island, and improving social and economic opportunities for women and girls.
+Australia's bilateral aid program in RMI has traditionally focussed on securing water supply and sanitation services on Ebeye Island, and improving social and economic opportunities for women and girls.

 Australia Awards are an important component of the Australian Government's overseas aid program.
 Australia Awards Pacific Scholarships provide opportunities for students from RMI to study at selected education institutions in the Pacific region.

 For more information see the Australia Awards website.

 The Australian Volunteers program promotes economic growth and poverty reduction in the Indo-Pacific region by assisting host organisations to deliver effective and sustainable development outcomes.
 The Australian Volunteers Program provides opportunities for skilled Australians to contribute to the Australian Government's development cooperation program.

 See the Australian Volunteers website for more information.

 Direct Aid Program (DAP)

 The Direct Aid Program (DAP) is a small grants program funded from Australia's aid budget.
 It has the flexibility to work with local communities in developing countries on projects that reduce poverty and achieve sustainable development consistent with Australia's national interest.

 Visit the Australian Embassy in Federated States of Micronesia website for further information on the DAP.